tgbnhy/fast-kmeans/README.md

 ## Usage

-1. If you run in Eclipse, just go to "au.edu.rmit.trajectory.expriments.kmeansEfficiency", and click the "run configuration", creat a new java application, and fill the following parameters:
+1. If you run in Eclipse, just go to "edu.nyu.unik.expriments.kmeansEfficiency", and click the "run configuration", creat a new java application, and fill the following parameters:

 ```
 ./dataset/NYC_TAXI_Location_2013_Oct_15004557_6.csv 10 3500455 a NYC  8 9